Ceci N'est Pas Un Viol

 Ceci N'est Pas Un Viol ("This is not a rape") is a work of performance art by American artist Emma Sulkowicz.
 Released on 3 June 2015, the work consists of a website hosting an eight-minute video, introductory text and an open comments section.
 The video shows Sulkowicz having sex with an anonymous actor in a dorm room at Columbia University in New York City.
 It was directed by artist Ted Lawson in early 2015, while Sulkowicz was in the final year of a visual-arts degree at Columbia.

 The film illustrates the shift between consensual and non-consensual sex.
-Named after "Ceci n'est pas une pipe" from René Magritte's The Treachery of Images, the scene shows Sulkowicz and the actor engaging in what begins as a consensual sexual encounter and ends with what appears to be non-consensual anal sex.
-(The text notes that the sex was consensual and only appears to be rape.)
+Named after "Ceci n'est pas une pipe" from René Magritte's 1929 painting The Treachery of Images, the scene shows Sulkowicz and the actor engaging in what begins as a consensual sexual encounter and ends with what appears to be non-consensual anal sex.
+The text notes that the sex was consensual and only appears to be rape.

 The online response in the comments to the video is a central part of the work, described as an example of participatory art.
 Sulkowicz wanted to know "what the public does with [the video], which begins with the way they deal with it from the moment it's disseminated."
 Shortly after it appeared, the video was taken offline by a denial-of-service attack.
 By 9 June 2015, there were 2,700 comments on the site, most of them negative or ridiculing.
 Sulkowicz said she (Note: Sulkowicz uses she/her and they/them pronouns.
 This article uses feminine pronouns for consistency.) strongly believed in the video's importance, but that making it had been a "traumatizing" experience.